TARGENE/targene-pipeline/docs/src/contribution_guide.md

 2. Review: When everything is working, ask for a review
 3. Release UKBMain.jl:
     - Merge your branch into main
-    - Create a new Github release, this will create a new docker image with your release name.
+    - Create a new Github release following semantic versioning, this will create a new docker image with your release name.
 4. Release TarGene
     - For each Nextflow process using the UKBMain.jl's docker image, update to the released image name (as before).
-    - Create a new Github release
+    - Create a new Github release following semantic versioning

 ## Note on Docker images